statisticalbiotechnology/cb2030/qa/clustering.md

 1. - In reading assignment number 2 they explain that they kernelize the k-means by using the graph of the nearest neighbours to compute a higher-dimensional representation of the data, and then assigns labels using a k-means algorithm.
 I have a hard time understanding how they did this, is there a way to explain this with words and not just code, or could you explain what the code does ?
    - From the VaderPlas section: I have a hard time grasping how the Kernel works in this context.
 In SVM, the kernel transforms the data and projects it to higher dimension space.
 Here, it seems as though the data remains intact, but some kind of transformation to higher space has occurred.
 Can you please explain how this works?
    - VanderPlas suggests using kernels to transform the data to a higher dimensionality space, so that the data points can be linearly separated in this new context.
 In the example presented in the article, the ‘SpectralClustering estimator’ is used to transform the data.
 How does this work?
    > In the example given they called the function [sklearn.cluster.SpectralClustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.SpectralClustering.html).
-The function use the same type of RBF kernel as an SVM, and forms its clusters in kernel space rather than among the input space.
+The function use the same type of RBF kernel as an SVM, and forms its clusters in kernel space rather than in the input space.
 As said previously, we do not cover kernels in details in this course.

 1. Does the use of kernels allow for non-circular clusters during k-means clustering?
    > Yes they do.